 Most people (you?) struggle to say exactly what they mean.
 They pepper the area, but never quite make it clear.
 They leave it to you to work it out – to read between the lines of what they actually said and what they wish they’d said if they were clear in their own mind and had the nerve to say it direct.

 Like when they (you?) say something’s fine when it’s really not.
 Or they focus on communication skills when they really want to talk about poor performance.
-Or you go on about keeping everyone in the loop when they’re boiling with frustration that they’re acting like a lone ranger.
+Or they go on about keeping everyone in the loop when they’re boiling with frustration that you’re acting like a lone ranger.

 Any time a meeting is laced with feedback (every time), ask yourself … did you hear that, what were they really saying?